Skip to main content

 embassy-stm32Async HAL for STM32GPIO, PWM, I2C, UART, EXTI, timers

-embedded-halHardware abstraction traitsUnified interface for all peripherals
+embedded-halHardware abstraction traitsUnified interface for peripherals

-ssd1306OLED display driver (I2C)Rendering system state and mode on display
+sh1106OLED display driver (I2C)Rendering system state and mode on display

 embedded-graphics2D graphics libraryDrawing text and icons on OLED